 Council Family of the Month

-Ed and Peggy Campbell are Council 11101 Family of the Month for May.
+Stu and Dolores Ahrens are Council 11101 Family of the Month for April.

 Ed’s civilian career eventually took him to Allied Signal Corporation.
-He gave a full measure to Allied and retired and moved to Asheboro in 1992.
+He gave a full measure to Allied and retired and moved to Asheboro, North Carolina in 1992.
+Ed said

-Ed received his Knights of Columbus Admission (1st) Degree in 1992 in Asheboro, where he is a charter member at St Joseph’s Council 10891.
+Ed received his Knights of Columbus Admission (1st) Degree in 1992 in Asheboro Council, where he is a charter member at St Joseph’s Council 10891.

 He was their 4th Grand Knight and served as GK for two years in 1995-96.

-In 1996 he received his Patriotic Fourth Degree and began his membership in High Point’s Assembly, where he held all officer positions except Navigator.
+In 1996 he received his Fourth Degree and began his membership with High Point Assembly, where he held all officer positions except Navigator.

-Ed started the tradition of holding a 2nd & 3rd Degree on the same day, that still exists in Council 939 and 13236.
+He started the tradition of holding a 2nd & 3rd Degree on the same day that still exists in Council 939 and 13236.

-Ed has been a First Degree Team Captain for 25 years, where he serves as Grand Knight on our degree team.
-He has been involved in over 500 Degrees.
+Ed is a First Degree Team Captain for 25 years, where he serves as Grand Knight on the degree team.
+He has been involved in over 200 Degrees.

 Ed is a Charter member of Fr.
 Francis Connolly Assembly 3253 at St Pius X.